usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

     .. note::

-        The ``artifact_outputs:`` keyword that starts the YAML code blocks below does not need to be included in the artifact task graph definition in the Graphical User Interface (GUI).
-When defining an entire entrypoint via YAML, this word is used to designate the artifact output graph section of the file (as distinct from the parameter definitions, the task graph, etc.)
+        The ``artifact_outputs:`` keyword that starts the YAML code blocks below does not need to be included in the Artifact Output Graph definition in the Graphical User Interface (GUI).
+When defining an entire entrypoint via YAML, this word is used to designate the artifact output graph section of the file (as distinct from the parameter definitions, the Task Graph, etc.)

 .. tabs::